 Star Trek: The Interim Years is the story of what happened after the momentous events in Star Trek VI: The Undiscovered Country; the discoveries and evolution in attitudes and technology which took place between the era of Captain James T. Kirk and Cadet Jean Luc Picard.
 Amongst a renewal in exploration, discovery, diplomacy and colonisation, Starfleet is active on the final frontier on levels unseen since the Federation-Klingon War.
-The Tholians, the Breen, the Cardassians, the Ferasans and the Romulans: all are being studied or researched for contact and diplomacy.
+The Tholians, the Breen, the Cardassians, the Kzinti and the Romulans: all are being studied or researched for contact and diplomacy.
 The cold wars of the last fifty years are not to be repeated.
-Twenty years after Khitomer, these are the voyages of Captain Nathaniel Hawkins of the Miranda class starship U.S.S.
+Thirty years after Khitomer, these are the voyages of Captain Nathaniel Hawkins of the Miranda class starship U.S.S.
 Sheffield.
 Whilst the famous explorer vessels and deep space cruisers like the Excelsior and Constellation class are well-known to the general officers and crews of Starfleet by the Next Generation, cultural and social sciences specialists like Commander Deanna Troi will know that explorers do a superficial study over a large area; the second-tier, mission-dedicated starships like Sheffield did the more detailed work.